msse-2021-bootcamp/lessons/_episodes/01-07b-homework2.md

 1. What is the actual distance of our example? (`(0, 0, 0)`, `(0, 0, 8)`)

 ## Group Coding Exercises

+To start, one group member should submit a pull request with their copy of the code from class.
+This group member's code should be clean and working.
+You should use this as a starting point if your problem requires functions written in class.

+This homework focuses on computational "tricks" that are used to more effectively model a bulk system.
+We employ a distance cut-off to greatly reduce the number of calcuations, while periodic boundaries, allows us to simulate an "infinite" system.

+Each group member should submit a file with their problem solved.
+Put your homework solutions in the subdirectory "homework" under "day1".

+> ## Minimizing git conflicts
+> The best way to minimize the likeliehood of of conflicts appearing
+> is to have each group member work on different files, even if this
+> results in repeated code.
+> There are better strategies to minimize conflict that have to do
+> with project structure or management.
+> We don't know those strategies yet, so for now, each group member
+> should submit a different file for their task.
+{: .callout}

 For this portion of the homework, you will work as a group.
 You have each been added to a collaborative repository with your group members.